-- with rough or cobbled floors or ground with long grass; - with external ultrasound sources, such as cleaning vehicles or other vehicles equipped with ultrasound systems; - in downpours, intense snow, hail or dense exhaust gases,

-- if the number plate is not perfectly secured to the bumper surface, - or in locations such as the brow of a hill.

-• In order to guarantee good system operation, keep the ultrasound sensors clean, free of snow or ice, and do not cover them with adhesives or other objects.

-• If you use high-pressure or vapour equipment to clean the ultrasound sensors, apply it directly only very briefly and always from a distance of more than 10 cm.

-• Retrofitting of accessories to the vehicle, such as a bicycle rack, may interfere with the operation of the Parking Aid.

-• Fitting certain accessories to the front of the vehicle, such as a plate holder with advertising, may interfere with the operation of the Park Assist.

-• In order to familiarise yourself with the system, it is advised that you practice parking in an area or car park that is free from traffic.
-There must be good weather and light conditions.

-• The volume and tone of the warnings can be modified, in addition to the indications >>> page 250.

-• In vehicles without an infotainment system, these parameters can be modified in a SEAT Official Service or in a specialised workshop.
+- with rough or cobbled floors or ground with long grass; - with external ultrasound sources, such as cleaning vehicles or other vehicles; - In downpours, intense snow or dense exhaust gases; - if the registration plate (front or rear) is not properly affixed to the bumper surface; - or in locations such as the brow of a hill. - In order to guarantee good system operation, keep the ultrasound sensors clean, free of snow or ice, and do not cover them with adhesives or other objects. - If you use high-pressure or vapour equipment to clean the ultrasound sensors, apply it directly only very briefly and always from a distance of more than 10 cm. - Retrofitting of accessories to the vehicle, such as a bicycle rack, may interfere with the operation of the Parking Aid. - In order to familiarise yourself with the system, it is advised that you practice parking in an area or car park that is free from traffic.
+There must be good weather and light conditions. - The volume and tone of the warnings can be modified, in addition to the indications >>> page 230. - In vehicles without a driver information system, these parameters can be modified in a SEAT Official Service or in a specialised workshop.

-• Please observe information on towing a trailer >>> page 251.
+• Please observe information on towing a trailer >>> page 230.